hoangduytranuk/blender_manual/blender_docs/manual/animation/armatures/bones/editing/bones.rst

 the bones created from a subdivision always form a connected chain of bones.

-To create an arbitrary number of bones from each selected bone in the Subdivide Multi Operator panel.
+To create an arbitrary number of bones from each selected bone in the Subdivide Multi :ref:`ui-undo-redo-adjust-last-operation` panel.

 Number of Cuts
    Specifies the number of cuts.
 As in mesh editing, if you set *n* cuts, you will get *n* + 1 bones for each selected bone.

+..
+TODO2.8 Maybe update the images (color & style)

 .. list-table:: Subdivision example.

-   * - .. figure:: /images/rigging_armatures_bones_editing_bones_subdivision-1.png
+   * - .. figure:: /images/animation_armatures_bones_editing_bones_subdivision-1.png
           :width: 320px

           An armature with one selected bone, just before multi-subdivision.

-     - .. figure:: /images/rigging_armatures_bones_editing_bones_subdivision-2.png
+     - .. figure:: /images/animation_armatures_bones_editing_bones_subdivision-2.png
           :width: 320px

           The selected bone has been "cut" two times, giving three sub-bones.